radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Those issues are largely mitigated when (D)TLS is used as a transport method, since encryption and authorization is achieved on the (D)TLS layer.
 The issues that are not mitigated by this specification are related to the RADIUS packet format and handling, which is unchanged in this specification.

-A few remaining security considerations and notes to administrators deploying RADIUS/(D)TLS are listed below.
+A few remaining security considerations and notes to administrators deploying RadSec are listed below.

 ## RADIUS Proxies

-RADIUS/(D)TLS provides authentication, integrity and confidentiality protection for RADIUS traffic between two RADIUS peers.
+RadSec provides authentication, integrity and confidentiality protection for RADIUS traffic between two RADIUS peers.
 In the presence of proxies, these intermediate proxies can still inspect the individual RADIUS packets, i.e., "end-to-end" encryption on the RADIUS layer is not provided.
 Where intermediate proxies are untrusted, it is desirable to use other RADIUS mechanisms to prevent RADIUS packet payload from inspection by such proxies.
 One common method to protect passwords is the use of the Extensible Authentication Protocol (EAP) and EAP methods that utilize TLS.

-Additionally, when RADIUS proxies are used, the RADIUS client has no way of ensuring that the complete path of the RADIUS packet is protected, since RADIUS routing is done hop-by-hop and any intermediate proxy may be configured, after receiving a RADIUS packet via RADIUS/(D)TLS from one peer, to forward this packet to a different peer using the RADIUS/UDP transport profile.
+Additionally, when RADIUS proxies are used, the RADIUS client has no way of ensuring that the complete path of the RADIUS packet is protected, since RADIUS routing is done hop-by-hop and any intermediate proxy may be configured, after receiving a RADIUS packet via RadSec from one peer, to forward this packet to a different peer using the RADIUS/UDP transport profile.
 There is no technical solution to this problem with the current specification.
-Where the confidentiality of the contents of the RADIUS packet across the whole path is required, organizational solutions need to be in place, that ensure that every intermediate RADIUS proxy is configured to forward the RADIUS packets using RADIUS/(D)TLS as transport.
+Where the confidentiality of the contents of the RADIUS packet across the whole path is required, organizational solutions need to be in place, that ensure that every intermediate RADIUS proxy is configured to forward the RADIUS packets using RadSec as transport.

 One possible way to reduce the attack surface is to reduce the number of proxies in the overall proxy chain.
 For this, dynamic discovery as defined in {{RFC7585}} can be used.

 ### Loopback-Attack on Peers acting as Server and Client

-RADIUS/(D)TLS nodes that are configured to act both as client and server, typically in a proxy configuration, may be vulnerable to attacks where an attacker mirrors back all traffic to the node.
+RadSec endpoints that are configured to act both as client and server, typically in a proxy configuration, may be vulnerable to attacks where an attacker mirrors back all traffic to the node.
-Therefore, nodes that are capable of acting as both client and server SHOULD implement mitigations to avoid accepting connections from itself.
+Therefore, endpoints that are capable of acting as both client and server SHOULD implement mitigations to avoid accepting connections from itself.
-One example of a potentially vulnerable configuration is a setup where the RADIUS/(D)TLS server is accepting incoming connections from any address (or a wide address range).
+One example of a potentially vulnerable configuration is a setup where the RadSec server is accepting incoming connections from any address (or a wide address range).
 Since the server may not be able to verify the certificate subject or subject alternate names, the trust is based on the certificate issuer or certificate OID.
-However, in this case, the client certificate which the RADIUS/(D)TLS node uses for outgoing connections on the client side might also satisfy the trust check of the server side.
+However, in this case, the client certificate which the RadSec endpoint uses for outgoing connections on the client side might also satisfy the trust check of the server side.
 Other scenarios where the identification of an outgoing connection satisfies the trust check of an incoming one are possible, but are not enumerated here.

 Either through misconfiguration, erroneous or spoofed dynamic discovery, or an attacker rerouting TLS packets, a proxy might thus open a connection to itself, creating a loop.
-Such attacks have been described for TLS-PSK {{?RFC9257}}, dubbed a selfie-attack, but are much broader in the RADIUS/(D)TLS case.
+Such attacks have been described for TLS-PSK {{?RFC9257}}, dubbed a selfie-attack, but are much broader in the RadSec case.
 In particular, as described above, they also apply to certificate based authentication.

 Implementations SHOULD therefore detect connections from itself, and reject them.